magomimmo/modern-cljs/doc/tutorial-19.md

-Now cross your finger and issue the `lein clean-test!` command to run the unit tests defined for the `modern-cljs` project after having cleaned and recompiled everythig from schratch.
+Now cross your finger and issue the `lein clean-test!` command to run the unit tests defined for the `modern-cljs` project after having cleaned up and recompiled everythig from scratch.

 ```bash
 # from the main modern-cljs directory